Written by Slawomir (“Swavak”) Gromadzki, MPH

 TYPES OF PROBIOTIC BACTERIAL SPECIES ABLE TO PRODUCE B12

 There is enough evidence that in some cases sufficient amount of B12 may come from the microflora found in the intestines even though diet is deprived of B12 sources and no supplements are taken.
-In one of the studies by Dr. Donaldson, vegan volunteers were given probiotics and some of them (not all) had significantly improved B12 levels without using any food sources of B12 or supplements.
-It means that proper care for gut flora and taking supplements with live probiotic bacteria with known ability of producing cobalamin can in certain type of people be a sufficient source of B12.
+In one of the studies by Dr Donaldson, vegan volunteers were given probiotics and some of them (not all) had significantly improved B12 levels without using any food sources of B12 or supplements.
+It means that proper care for gut flora and taking supplements with live probiotic bacteria with the known ability to produce cobalamin can in a certain type of people be a sufficient source of B12.

-It is also important to remember that although it is true that there are bacteria in our intestines that synthesize B-12, but in order for B12 to be absorbed into the bloodstream the bacteria must reside also in the small intestine.
-Unfortunately, in many people they live well beyond the part of the intestine where B-12 is absorbed.
+It is also important to remember that although it is true that there are bacteria in our intestines that synthesize B-12 yet in order for B12 to be absorbed into the bloodstream the bacteria must reside also in the small intestine.
+Unfortunately, in many people, they live well beyond the part of the intestine where B-12 is absorbed.

 However, although it is true there are some life-long vegans who do not seem to suffer from B12 deficiencies, yet it is still safer and wise to use B12 supplements (especially in the form of sublingual methylcobalamin) just to avoid any possible and dangerous consequences, in case bacteria in the small intestines do not make enough of this vitamin.
 Although bacteria present in the small intestine produce some B12 yet experts suggest that this amount does not always appear to be sufficient.
 Apart from that, vitamin B12 in the form of supplements is safe, strengthen our nervous system and boost energy as it often helps to effectively cope with fatigue.
 Almost every day I encourage different individuals to take B12 in the form of sublingual methylcobalamin and personally know many people who shortly after taking it experienced energy boost and other benefits.